colin-mccarthy/vault_kind_arm/exercises/03_create_first_policy.md

 3. log out ➡ log back in

-4. User should now see secret engine metadata
+4. User should now see secret engine metadata for `kv/developers/ansible`

 secret_policy